 Tires entering the landfill are directed to the permitted storage area.
-Large agricultural equipment tires and large or solid forklift tires that cannot be processed for recycling are sent to the landfill disposal area for disposal in the landfill.
-The contracted vendor removes the tires to a waste-toenergy facility for processing and use as a fuel additive.
+Large agricultural equipment tires and large or solid forklift tires are sent to the landfill for disposal.
+The contracted vendor removes the tires to a permitted waste tire processing facility.
 Removal by the vendors is conducted on an on-call basis.